AnyBody/tutorials/A_Getting_started_anyscript/lesson5.md

 Review the instructions from {ref}`this prior tutorial <chart-view>` on plotting simulation results.

-To plot the muscle forces in the brachialis muscle, open "Main.Study.Output.Model.Muscles.Brachialis" in the chart view's model tree, and plot the variable named `Fm`.
+To plot the muscle forces in the brachialis muscle, open `Main.Study.Output.Model.Muscles.Brachialis` in the chart view's model tree, and plot the variable named `Fm`.
 You should get a curve that looks like the one below.

 ```{image} _static/lesson5/image3.png
 :alt: Brachialis muscle force